thejasmine/thejasminecode/_pages/about.md

 ***

 I have honed my skills in problem-solving and project management through work experience with <span class="underline--magical">Uber</span>.
-I am currently pursuing a master's degree in <span class="underline--magical">Information Systems</span> at the University of Washington, where I gain data analysis skills through variety projects.
+I am currently pursuing a master's degree in <span class="underline--magical">Information Systems</span> at the University of Washington, where I gain data analysis skills through various projects.
+When I have free time, I enjoy learning more through side projects and taking <a href="https://unsplash.com/@thejasmine" target="_blank"><span class="underline--magical">photos</span></a>.